 Of course, it’s important to point out that anyone looking to dramatically change their current diet should speak to their doctor or a registered dietician for individualised advice.

-Calcium and magnesium rich foods a must
+Calcium and magnesium rich foods

 Consume acid-forming foods

 According to the blog, howtoconceiveagirlnaturally.org, foods that are acid producing, but not necessarily acidic, should be consumed by women hoping for a girl.

 Here are the acid-producing foods that are most important:

 - all fish: cod, salmon, mackerel, tuna, haddock, carp

 - all grains and their products: wheat, white flour, bread, rice

 - Legumes such as walnuts, beans, peas, peanuts